A proposed British Romance language

 vos bevadz

-• éssere "to be" which was used with Perfect Participle of transitive verbs to form passive tenses (in fact an extension of Classical Latin usage) and with the Perfect Participle of intransitive verbs to form the perfect active tenses (a usage found in Classical Latin with deponent verbs);
+- éssere "to be" which was used with Perfect Participle of transitive verbs to form passive tenses (an extension of Classical Latin usage) and with the Perfect Participle of intransitive verbs to form the perfect active tenses (a usage found in Classical Latin with deponent verbs);

-• stáre "to be [in a certain place. in a certain condition]" which could be used with the ablative of the gerund to express a continuous or progressive meaning, e.g. stat cantando "s/he is singing", stabant currendo "they were running"; but such forms were used far less used than the corresponding English forms.
+- stáre "to be [in a certain place, in a certain condition]" which could be used with the ablative of the gerund to express a continuous or progressive meaning, e.g. stat cantando "s/he is singing", stabant currendo "they were running"; but such forms were far less used than the corresponding English forms.

-Many of the Romance languages have retained the two distinct forms of "to be", derived from éssere and stáre respectively; this is especially so the Iberian Romance languages with the notable exception of Arogonese which has only one verb "to be", being a mix of forms derived from éssere and stare.
-More importantly for us we find a similar thing in French and other langues d'oïl where "to be" is a fusion of forms derived éssere (Old French estre and stáre.
-(Old French ester).
-The evidence of French, English and Welsh in our timeline strongly suggests the two verbs will have fused as they have in French and other langues d'oïl and Aragonese.
+Several of the Romance languages have retained the two distinct forms of "to be", derived from éssere and stáre respectively; this is especially so the Iberian Romance languages with the notable exception of Arogonese which has only one verb "to be", being a mix of forms derived from éssere and stare.
+More importantly for us we find a similar thing in French and other langues d'oïl where "to be" is a fusion of forms derived from éssere (Old French estre) and from stáre (Old French ester).
+The evidence of French, English and Welsh (all of which have a single verb "to be" with suppletive forms) in our timeline strongly suggests the two verbs will have fused as they have in French and other langues d'oïl and Aragonese.

 Some Romance languages have used other verbs as auxiliaries, e.g. Catalan uses a variant of the present tense of anar "to go" with the infinitive to express the simple past.
 Britainese, as we have seen, developed continuous tenses similar English, e.g. "I am singing, you were singing" etc. This is common both to English and to Insular Celtic in our timeline; it would seem to be an areal feature.
-Both English and the Brittonic languages also use the verb "to do" as an auxiliary as part of this system.
-There can be little doubt that Britainese would like wise have used "to do" (Latin facere) in a similar way to that of English and the Brittonic languages in our timeline.
+Both English and the Brittonic languages also use the verb "to do" as an auxiliary which suggests Britainese would likewise have used "to do" (Latin facere) as an auxiliary.
 Britainese, therefore, has three auxiliary verbs:

-• star ← stáre [being fusion of éssere and stáre - see above]
+- star ← stáre [being suppletion of éssere and stáre - see above]

-This verb is anomalous in all the Romance languages, in English and in Welsh in our timeline and, indeed, in most European languages.
-It was anomalous in Latin where its present tense was: sum, es, est, sumus, estis, sunt.
+- This verb is anomalous in all the Romance languages, in English and in Welsh in our timeline and, indeed, in most European languages.
+It was anomalous in Latin where its present tense was: sum, es, est,

 tu es